athomik79/Article-KB/README.md

 # Article Knowledge
-A CRUD application for an article knowledge-base created with node, express and mongodb
+A CRUD application for an article knowledge-base created with node, express and MongoDB